What Is A Qualifying Disability?

 A major part of the SSD/SSI process involves proving that you have a qualifying disability.
 The initial application is your first opportunity to present a strong case showing that you are disabled.
 If your initial claim is denied, however, you may still have another chance to make your case during an administrative hearing.

 Let our attorneys help.
 At Debra L. Broz, Attorneys at Law, PLC, we can walk you through the requirements for Social Security Disability and Supplemental Security Income benefits.
-With more than 35 years of combined experience, our lawyers understand what kind of documentation the Social Security Administration looks for in these cases.
+With more than 60 combined years of legal experience, our lawyers understand what kind of documentation the Social Security Administration (SSA) looks for in these cases.
 We can help you prepare a strong initial application or challenge a wrongful claim denial.